 Below we share three highly recommended training options for practitioners interested in applying ACT.

 For more courses, be sure to check out our article Acceptance & Commitment Therapy Training: Top 17 Courses.

 1. Acceptance and Commitment Therapy Courses by Dr. Russ Harris

 Dr. Russ Harris has developed a series of ACT courses for various target groups.
-In his website, we can find ACT courses for beginners, adolescents, and professionals.
+On his website, you can find ACT courses for beginners, adolescents, and professionals.

-His classes also cover specific areas of mental health such as depression, anxiety, and trauma, that ACT can heal.
-The course structures are friendly and flexible to accommodate our daily schedules.
+His classes also cover specific areas of mental health such as depression, anxiety, and trauma.
+The course structures are friendly and flexible to accommodate irregular daily schedules.

 2. ACT Intensive Online Course